-- 8. Volunteers must check with the appropriate staff member before sharing images of youth and children. - 9.
+- 3. Be careful to ensure the content of electronic social media honors Jesus Christ, the mission of Christ's church and HBPC.
+Be thoughtful, truthful and respectful toward your audience.
+Correct mistakes as quickly as possible. - 4.
+Be careful about linking to other websites and/or articles to avoid linking to what some users might find inappropriate or offensive content (word and/or media). - 5.
+Do not share confidential, personal, or sensitive information, such as health concerns of others without their consent. - 6.
+Never use language that is offensive, including, but not limited to, abusive, profane, sexist, racist, or homophobic; NEVER use electronic social media as a bully-pulpit or Cancel Culture to have someone ostracized based on whatever the writer 'finds offensive in another'. - 7.
+The use of social media to threaten the job/position of ANY staff or volunteer Is expressly forbidden.
+Such behavior may result in the volunteer being asked to leave his/her position as a volunteer and may prevent him/her from being a volunteer in the future. - 8.
+Volunteers must check with the appropriate staff member before sharing images of youth and children. - 9.
 Electronic social media shared with children and youth must also be shared with their parents or guardians in the manner the parents or guardians prefer.
-For example, if parents/guardians don't Tweet or use Facebook, share the communication with them another way in timely manner so the parents or guardians have the information without delay.
+For example, if parents/guardians don't use Twitter or Facebook, share the communication with them another way in timely manner so the parents or guardians have the information without delay.
 While electronic social media ministry with youth has potential for being positive, the possibility of inappropriate communication is also present.
 Guidelines for relating to children, youth and vulnerable adults in other contexts should be applied carefully to electronic social media. - 10.
 Ensure that all content complies with copyright, fair use, and any other pertinent laws.